- Choose a well-drained field and apply a herbicide to eliminate all weeds (including grasses).

 - Choose high-quality, certified seed.
 Certified alfalfa varieties promote a better germination rate and establishment, better dry matter production, and better pest and disease resistance.

 - Dry soils.
 Avoid sowing alfalfa seed into dry soils.
 Sow early in dry areas to ensure seedlings have adequate moisture for successful establishment.

 - Plant alfalfa no deeper than 2 cm.
-The optimal soil depth is 6 - 12 mm on clay and loam soils and 12 – 20 mm on sands.
+Optimum soil depth is 6 - 12 mm on clay and loam soils and 12 – 20 mm on sands.

 - Sow at 20 - 30 kg/ha.

-To know deeper when to sow alfalfa (sowing date) and depth, download our calendar guide: click here.
+For more information on when to sow alfalfa (sowing date) and sowing depth, download our calendar guide: click here.